LeonEricsson/mindex/README.md

 the final dataset comprises over 400 samples, split into validation and test sets, covering various ML topics. this benchmark dataset provides a foundation for thorough evaluation and targeted improvements of mindex's performance.

 ### evaluation
-_improvements to mindex are ongoing. this section will be updated with new results._
+_i've concluded the evaluation work. ultimately we managed to improve the top-5 accuracy from 49% to 72%._

 mindex is evaluated on it's [benchmark dataset](#benchmark) using two complementary metrics:

 1. **top-k accuracy**: measures if any of the retrieved chunks contains the answer, using a 0.7 threshold. a score of 1 indicates successful retrieval, 0 otherwise.
 2. **mean n-gram overlap score**: calculates the average of the best chunk's n-gram overlap score per retrieval, providing more nuanced results.

+the complete benchmark table is available [here](/data/benchmark_results.md).

-a **baseline** implementation was evaluated at 46.24% accuracy with a 0.5093 mean n-gram overlap.
+**baseline** implementation was evaluated at 46.24% accuracy with a 0.5093 mean n-gram overlap.

 **chunking & cleaning.** we conducted a grid search across chunk sizes 100-800 words, and overlap percentages 20-80%. the search favors larger chunks (not a surprise), which perform better, with optimal overlap ranging from 40% to 60%. the best performer used 800-word chunks with 40% overlap, achieving 63.91% accuracy and a 0.6279 mean overlap score.